Kauhava: Geography

+Climate

 Knife making

 A traditional industry in Kauhava is knife making, and many Finns recognize the name of this small town because of knives made there.
 At one time, as many as five different knife-making enterprises were underway in the town, but today there is only one – Iisakki Järvenpää Oy, which has been making knives in Kauhava since 1879.

 The puukko (one of the styles of Finnish knife) made in Kauhava are sometimes referred to as being in the Ostrobothnian style.

 Each June sees the Kauhava International Knife Festival, lasting a couple of days and including knife exhibitions, knife making and knife throwing.

 Museums

 As with many Finnish localities, there are museums in Kauhava (Kauhava-Seura).
 One in the center of town features both the knifemaking tradition as well as the local textiles.
 An out-of-place fishing lure is one interesting feature of this museum.
 Another museum on the outskirts of Kauhava features the 19th century home and farm of Iisakin Jussi.
 It provides a view of late 19th century life in Western Finland.
 The Iisakin Jussi House is not open during the winter months.